— This article by Jerry Cates was first published on 14 May 2016, and was last revised and expanded on 11 June 2021. ©

 Five days later, the deceased woman’s fiancee, a young, healthy Navajo man, fell ill while traveling to her funeral.
 An ambulance was called, but he stopped breathing on the way to the Indian Medical Center emergency room, and despite paramedics performing CPR he could not be revived.
 The similarity of his symptoms and those leading to the death of his betrothed led the Emergency Room doctors to report his death to the New Mexico Department of Health.
 Soon it was discovered that, within the previous six months, a total of six other mystery deaths with identical symptoms had occurred.
 Shortly afterward an additional dozen new cases were reported.

 Helping mankind avoid such diseases is an important job.
 It is, in fact, the foundation on which modern pest management stands.
 EntomoBiotics Inc. has been intimately involved in rodent control since 1980.
 We’ve always taken that job seriously, which is why we declared war, early on, against commensal rodents.
 The RSCS™ program represents the culmination of that work.

 Snakes, and their Direct Connection to Commensal Rodents…

 Throughout our career in pest management we have, with regularity, received calls about snakes in residences and businesses.
-The caller asks “How can you stop our snake problem…” Whenever we receive such calls, our first reaction is to explain to the caller that what they have isn’t really a snake problem.
+The caller asks “How can you stop our snake problem…” Whenever we receive such calls, our first reaction is to explain to the caller that — most of the time — what they have isn’t really a snake problem.
 Instead, they have a commensal rodent problem that attracts snakes to their residence or business.
 Of course, other attractants, such as bird nests, lizards, and large insects, may also be involved, but the most prominent attractant of snakes is, hands down, the commensal rodent.
 Once commensal rodents are brought under control, 90% of the snake problems disappear.
 That last 10% is still problematic… and is dealt with by bringing bird nesting, lizard populations, and large insects in the area under control as well.

 Over the years we’ve developed stellar programs to handle all these issues.
 The RSCS™ rodent bait station is at the heart of all those programs.